afifrahm123/blood-donor/README.md

 ### Outcomes of The Project
 This project aims to address the aforementioned limitations by delivering the following outcomes:
-*   **Automated Scheduling and Management**: Donors can schedule donations online, and the system enforces rules like the 56-day interval, significantly reducing manual effort and errors.
+*   **Automated Scheduling and Management**: users can schedule donations online, and the system enforces rules like the 56-day interval, significantly reducing manual effort and errors.
-*   **Streamlined Request Process**: Patients can submit blood requests digitally and track their status in real-time, improving response times.
+*   **Streamlined Request Process**: users can submit blood requests digitally and track their status in real-time, improving response times.
 *   **Real-time Blood Inventory**: Administrators gain a comprehensive dashboard to monitor blood stock, distribution, and request urgency, optimizing resource allocation.
 *   **Enhanced Accessibility**: A web-based platform makes blood donation and requesting services accessible from anywhere, encouraging broader participation.
 *   **Data-Driven Insights**: The system provides real-time statistics and analytics, enabling better decision-making for blood type distribution and demand forecasting.